-The salaries and wages payable to workers are subject to relevant wages regulations and employment legislation.
+Also, the salaries and wages payable to workers are subject to the Wages Regulations 2017 and the Employment Relations Act.

 4.2 Capital risk management

 The company's objectives when managing capital are to safeguard the company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.